asam-ev/qc-framework/runtime/README.md

 1. Validate input xml file given the config_format.xsd schema
 2. For each checker bundle specified in configuration, execute its process
 3. Execute result pooling for collect results from all checker bundle executed in step 2
-4. For each report module specified in configuration, execute its process+
+4. For each report module specified in configuration, execute its process

 ## Installation & Usage